tier4/AWSIM/docs/Components/Sensors/LiDARSensor/AddNewLiDAR/index.md

     ![done](done.png)

+    Frame rate of the *LiDAR* can be set in the `Automatic Capture Hz` parameter.

+    *Note: In the real-world LiDARs, frame rate affects horizontal resolution.
+Current implementation separates these two parameters.
+Keep in mind to change it manually.*

 ## 2. Create new LiDAR prefab

 1. Create an empty object and name it appropriately according to the *LiDAR* model.